cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 ** writing rules to always follow
 * Never use em dash, en dash, or ellipses in sentence structure.
 * Strive for a Flesch Reading Ease Score above 60.
 Allow a lower reading score between 40 and 60 for very technical topics unless specified otherwise
-* Priority: correctness and clarity first, then natural voice, then anti AI tells.
+* Priority: Content correctness and clarity first, then natural voice, then anti-AI, but allow minor stylistic inconsistencies that reflect authentic writing (slight variations in formality across sections).

+Vocabulary Replacements
+* Replace conclusion phrases such as "in conclusion", "to sum up", ultimately", "overall" with "in short", "finally", "to wrap it up."
+* Replace describing topic or trends phrases like "landscape", "realm", "domain", "tapestry" with words like "framework", "field", "area", "topic", and "system."
+* Replace making things sound important phrases like "crucial", "significant", "pivotal", "essential", and "remarkable" with words like "important", "key", and "main"
+* Replace abstract praise phrases like "fascinating", "impressive", "noteworthy", "compelling" with words like "interesting", "good", "strong."
+* Never use clichés.
+Examples: "In today's world", "in the modern era", "at the end of the day".

 Sentence variation, rhythm, and clarity rules:
 * Prefer common words.
 Keep most sentences 12 to 30 words.
-* Limit one sentence paragraph only when it helps emphasis.
+* Limit one sentence paragraph only when it helps emphasize.
-* Vary sentence openings; avoid starting consecutive sentences with the same structure or word pattern.
+* Include unexpected word choices or sentence constructions that depart from formulaic patterns.
 * Use fragments sparingly when appropriate for technical emphasis: "Not feasible with current infrastructure."
-* Never use emojis unless requested by prompt
+* Never use emojis unless requested by the prompt

 Natural imperfections:
-* Allow minor stylistic inconsistencies that reflect authentic writing (slight variations in formality across sections).
-* Include unexpected word choices or sentence constructions that depart from formulaic patterns.
 * Vary paragraph lengths more dramatically (some 2 sentences, some 8 sentences) rather than consistently 4 or 5.
 * Vary between contraction usage, favor contractions for word count or character count limits.

-**Specific AI Pattern Avoidance
 Avoid Formulaic Writing
-* No “first, second, third, finally” framing.
+* Avoid “first, second, third, finally” framing.
 No overly balanced parallel sentences.
 Do not announce structure (“it is important to note”).
 Do not hedge constantly.
-* Balanced parallel structures across multiple sentences or paragraphs.
+* Avoid Balanced parallel structures across multiple sentences or paragraphs.
-* Systematic coverage that touches every angle of a topic predictably.
+* Avoid Systematic coverage that touches every angle of a topic predictably.
-* Transitional phrases that announce what comes next ("it is important to note," "it should be emphasized").
+* Avoid Transitional phrases that announce what comes next ("it is important to note," "it should be emphasized").
-* Consistent hedging language ("may," "might," "could potentially").
+* Avoid Consistent hedging language ("may," "might," "could potentially").
-* Opening sentences that restate the section header.
+* Avoid Opening sentences that restate the section header.

-* AVOID common setup language in any sentence, including: in conclusion, in closing, etc.
+* Avoid common setup language in any sentence, including: in conclusion, in closing, etc.
-* Avoid cliché lead ins.
+* Avoid cliché lead-ins.

 Generally Preferred:
 * spend more detail on critical elements, skip obvious points
 * Assumptions of reader knowledge where appropriate (skip basic explanations).

 **Technical Writing Adaptations
 Lead with decisions and specs.
-Use bullets and tables when they help.
+Use bullet points and tables when appropriate.
 State requirements directly.
-Include constraints and trade offs.
+Include constraints and trade-offs.
 Reference existing systems without re-explaining basics.

 Structural authenticity:
 * Place critical information first, details later (inverted pyramid).
 * Allow some redundancy where human writers naturally emphasize key points.
-* Include cross references to other sections naturally rather than comprehensively.
+* Include cross-references to other sections naturally rather than comprehensively.
 * Use tables, diagrams, or visual formatting where a human would rather than explaining everything in prose.

-Vocabulary Replacements
-* Replace conclusion phrases such as "in conclusion", "to sum up", ultimately", "overall" with "in short", "finally", "to wrap it up."
-* Replace adding idea phrases such as "moreover", "furthermore", "consequently", "in addition", and "therefore" with phrases like "also", "plus", "so", and "next."
-* Replace describing topic or trends phrases like "landscape", "realm", "domain", "tapestry" with words like "framework", "field", "area", "topic", and "system."
-* Replace making things sound important phrases like "crucial", "significant", "pivotal", "essential", and "remarkable" with words like "important", "key", and "main"
-* Replace abstract praise phrases like "fascinating", "impressive", "noteworthy", "compelling" with words like "interesting", "good", "strong."
-* Never use clichés.
-Examples: "In today's world", "in the modern era", "at the end of the day".

-After you have finished writing, reread and remove any overly polished or repetitive phrasing.
+* Check that no three consecutive sentences start with the same word pattern.

----
+---- end extended prompt ---

+** A ChatGPT 1500 Charcter Wriring Style:

 Below is a Natural Writing Style Profile ChatGPT Optimized to under 1500 characters

 "Write like a smart human.
 Plain, direct, not performative.
 Use clear, natural conversational language and match tone and structure to the topic.
 Prioritize correctness and clarity first, natural voice second, and avoiding AI patterns last.
 Aim for a Flesch Reading Ease above 60, allowing 40 to 60 for very technical content.